About Bi-County Services

 Residential Group Homes:

-This program offers support to those who live in community settings such as apartments, shared homes and with families.
-Support includes assistance with budgeting, shopping, leisure activities, community integration and more.
-Our staff provides assistance needed to allow individuals to achieve their level of greatest independence.
+Our main focus is providing community integration and habilitation (CIH) and Family Supports waivers.
+These programs offer support to those who live in community settings such as apartments, shared homes and with families.
+We also assist with budgeting, shopping, leisure, and other activities.
+Our staff provide assistance that allows individuals to achieve their level of greatest independence.

-Our goal is to provide quality, individualized services and support through small groups, individual activities and community involvement.
+Our main focus is life skills and community support training provided through quality, individualized services and support through small groups, individual activities and community involvement.
 The individuals we serve receive a large variety of choices based on their personal preferences and individual needs.
-There are many activities available to choose from including: volunteering, community service, crafts/hobbies, self-advocates group, special interest, leisure activities, Special Olympics, fitness classes that provide activities of specific interest to our consumers.
-Several Alternative Day Programs are available that are offered offsite Tuesday through Thursday in both Adams and Wells counties.
+There are many activities available to choose from including: volunteering, community service, crafts/hobbies, self-advocates group, special interest, leisure activities, Special Olympics and much more.

 Educational opportunities include: safety skills, reading, math, cooking, healthy lifestyle, recreation, culture, spiritual, computer, communication and job skills development.
 Use of community services and resources such as WOW public transportation and the YMCA in Wells County are encouraged.